 Our latest project involved redevelopment of a residential home in Glebe with beautiful custom crafted wooden fixtures.
-We aimed to create cabinets, stairs with an integrated entertainment unit, floating bookshelf, walk-in wardrobe, bathroom vanities, main kitchen, studio kitchen, and laundry compartments that fit perfectly with the contemporary and modern vibe that the home illustrated.
+We created cabinets, stairs with an integrated entertainment unit, floating bookshelf, walk-in wardrobe, bathroom vanities, main kitchen, studio kitchen, and laundry compartments that fit perfectly with the contemporary and modern vibe that the home illustrated.

 We used spotted gum veneer, solid timber, and blue stone for this project to go along with the modern and sleek aesthetic that the house possessed.
 Thus, creating a beautiful uncluttered atmosphere.